 - Distribute the graham cracker crumbs evenly into paper-lined cupcake trays, just enough to cover the bottom of the cupcake liner in a thin layer.
 Add a scoop of batter on top of the crumbs (using a cupcake scoop), filling 2/3 of the way, and bake for 18-22 minutes or until cupcakes are completely cooked through the centers.
 Test it with a toothpick inserted in the center of a cupcake.
 Allow to cool at least 15 minutes before frosting.

-- For the Frosting, pour one cup of heavy whipping cream into the bowl of a stand mixer with the whisk attachment and whisk on medium-high speed for two minutes, until it is less liquid, and becoming light and fluffy.
-Stop and add the lime zest and one third of the powdered sugar.
-Whisk for one more minute on the same speed.
-Stop and add the remaining powdered sugar very slowly,with the mixer on the lowest speed, and slightly increase the speed back up to medium-high as the powder is incorporated.
+- For the frosting, pour one cup of heavy whipping cream into the bowl of a stand mixer with the whisk attachment and whisk on medium-high speed for two minutes, until it is less liquid, and becomes light and fluffy.
+Stop and add the lime zest and one-third of the powdered sugar.
+Whisk for one more minute at the same speed.
+Stop and add the remaining powdered sugar very slowly, with the mixer on the lowest speed, and slightly increase the speed back up to medium-high as the powder is incorporated.
 Once you have a fluffy whipped topping (it should double to triple its original liquid size), pipe onto cupcakes that have cooled at least 15 minutes.
 Frost onto cooled cupcakes (if using a piping tip, use X-large) and garnish with more graham cracker crumbs, if desired.

 Rate the Recipe